Eval Test Harness

 score | float | Average of all case scores |

-threshold | float | From eval.threshold (defaults to 1.0 if omitted) |
+threshold | float | From eval.threshold, or 1.0 at runtime when the field is omitted |

 case_results | list[EvalCaseResult] | Per-case breakdown |